Government

 Some exemptions apply for nonprofit organizations as described in TMC 3.08.030(4)(B) and TMC 3.08.040.

 Activities that are subject to gambling tax are exempt from B&O tax.
 However, some businesses may need to file both types of tax returns beginning in 2024 if they conduct multiple activities.
-For example, a restaurant that sells food and pulltabs will need to file both B&O tax returns and utility tax returns.
+For example, a restaurant that sells food and pulltabs will need to file both B&O tax returns and gambling tax returns.

-Gambling taxes paid more than 15 days after the due date are subject to a penalty of 10 percent of the tax due per month.
+Until September 1, 2024, gambling taxes paid more than 15 days after the due date are subject to a penalty of 10 percent of the tax due per month.

 Details regarding the gambling tax are provided in TMC Chapter 3.08.